secretstartups/handbook/people-group/learning-and-development/certifications/gitlab-201/index.html.md

 ### Quiz - Lesson 3: How to create a new handbook page

-Take and pass the GitLab 201 how to create a new handbook page quiz.
+Take and pass the [GitLab 201: How to create a new handbook page quiz](https://docs.google.com/forms/d/e/1FAIpQLSfhBE-121_41DXdXbn8qtSPqBhiQvnsupFwLAifEj58pGTHvw/viewform).

 To become certified in GitLab 201, you will have to pass (with at least an 80%) all three lessons.

+## Feedback
+We are always trying to improve.
+Please let us know what you thought of this GitLab 201 course by filling out our [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSfUAYCKSKmUPvwPYAi3oH9d2qGVP_VFa9hxKM_VDRWaBrsTNw/viewform).